 The MeBo is hydraulically powered.
-Four hydraulic pumps powered by 3000-V electric motors provide a working pressure of up to 207 bars greater than the ambient pressure.
+Four hydraulic pumps powered by two electric motors provide a working pressure of up to 207 bar greater than the ambient pressure.
+The motors run at a voltage of 3000 V and have a power of 65 kW each.
+We use the high voltage in order to minimize the loss of power during transmission within the 2500 m-long umbilical.
 Several underwater cameras and sensors are used to monitor the drilling process.

-- The central element of the MeBo is the feed system with the drill head (Fig. 4).
+The central element of the MeBo is the feed system with the drill head (Fig. 4).
 It includes the mast as a guide for the carriage, which is cable-driven by the hydraulic feed cylinder.
-The feed system supplies the necessary pressure for drilling and pushing the drill string into the hole, and for disassembling the drill string later.
-The drill head provides rotation and the necessary torque for screwing the drill pipe together and for - 20 the rotary drilling.
+The feed system supplies the necessary thrust for drilling and pushing the drill string into the hole, as well as for disassembling the drill string later.
+The drill head provides rotation and the necessary torque for screwing the drill pipe together and for the rotary drilling.
 It has a hollow spindle to allow the flushing water into the drill string with the help of the flushing water pump.
 We flush with sea water to cool the drill bit and to wash the loose drill cuttings out of the hole.

 The necessary core barrels and drill pipe are stored in two rotating magazines.
-Depending on the geology of the sub-bottom, these magazines can be loaded with different kinds of core barrels.
-A loading arm is used to remove the required pipe from and replace it into the magazine.
-This is used in combination with a stationary foot clamp to hold the drill string, and a rotating chuck on the drill head to assemble and break down the drill string.
-In conventional drilling techniques a second stationary clamp is necessary for casing pipe, which is needed to stabilize the hole.
+Depending on the geology of the subsurface, these magazines can be loaded with different kinds of core barrels.
+A loading arm is used to grab the required pipe as well as for putting it back into the magazines for storage.
+This is used in combination with a stationary foot clamp to hold the drill string, and a rotating clamp on the drill head to assemble and break down the drill string.
+In conventional Table 1.
+Specification and capabilities of the MeBo.